 combine with WINE & MOUNTAINS

-Cabra Corral: an excellent place for rafting and zip-lining... and sampling the river fish of the region: sabalo and pejerrey.
+Cabra Corral: an excellent place for sailing, rafting and zip-lining... and sampling the river fish of the region: sabalo and pejerrey.

 Cafayate: travel through the breath-taking ochre landscape of the Quebrada de las Conchas up into the highest altitude wine region in the world.